yanpaulo/RestHttpClient/README.md

     throw;
 }
 ```
+Please note that ErrorHandler method won't be called again if the returned request also fails.

 ### Less common cases
 For less common cases, write your request using the `HttpRequestMessage` class and send it throuth one of the available `RestSendAsync` overloads: